 CROW

 Kah'ee

+Greetings

-The 2.2 million-acre Crow Nation Reservation, in southeastern Montana, is bordered by Wyoming and just south of Billings, Montana.
+The 2.2 million-acre Crow Reservation, in southeastern Montana, is bordered by Wyoming and just south of Billings, Montana.
 The reservation was established by treaties in 1851 and 1868.

-Crow Nation Reservation is home to the Crow (Apsaalooke) people.
+Crow Nation is home to the Crow (Apsaalooke) people.

 Be a part of one of the biggest powwows in the country, the Crow Fair and Rodeo.
 This event is held annually, the third weekend of August.

+Did you know...

 Termed "Crow Country," the Bighorn Canyon is a sacred place for the Crow people, with over 120,000 acres of diverse ecosystems, wildlife, hiking trails and water activities.
 Above right: Young boy at Crow Fair and Rodeo.
-Bottom left: Apsaalooke Veterans Park in Crow Agency.
-Bottom right: Display at Custer Battlefield Trading Post.
+Bottom left: Little Bighorn Battlefield National Monument.
+Bottom right: Custer Battlefield Trading Post.

-Left: Mission Reservoir reflecting the peaks of the Mission Mountains.
 Right: View of the Mission Mountains outside Ronan.

-FLATHFAD

-Xest sxlxalt (Salish) / Ki'su'k Kyukyit (Kootenai)

-The 1.3 million-acre Flathead Reservation, in northwest Montana, is located between the cities of Missoula and Kalispell and has landmass in four Montana counties.
+FLATHEAD Xest sxlxalt (Salish) / Ki'su'k Kyukyit (Kootenai) Greetings The 1.3 million-acre Flathead Reservation, in northwest Montana, is located between the cities of Missoula and Kalispell and has landmass in four Montana counties.
 The reservation was established by treaty in 1855.

-The Flathead Reservation is home to the Salish (Sqelixw - Bitterroot/Pend d'Oreille) and Kootenai ('agtsmaknik) people.
+The Flathead Reservation is home to the Salish (Sqelixw - Bitterroot/Pend d'Oreille) and Kootenai ('aqtsmaknik) people.
+Also known as the Sėliš (Salish), Qlispe (Pend d'Oreille), and Ksanka (Kootenai) Tribes.
 Step into history at the Arlee 4th of July Celebration.
 This annual gathering is held July 4th weekend.
+Did you know...

 Situated on the Flathead Reservation, Flathead Lake is the largest natural freshwater lake west of the Mississippi River, offering fishing, boating and tour activities.

-FORT BELKNAP

-Hą (Nakoda) / Wahei (Aaniiih)

-The 652,000-acre Fort Belknap Reservation, is in northcentral Montana.
+10 | RESERVATIONS: CROW RESERVATIONS: FLATHEAD | 11 FORT BELKNAP Hą (Nakoda) / Wahei (Aaniiih) Greetings The 652,000-acre Fort Belknap Reservation, is in northcentral Montana.
 The reservation was established by treaty in 1888.

 Fort Belknap Reservation is home to both the Assiniboine (Nakoda) and the Gros Ventre (Aaniiih) people.
 Treat the senses to dances and drums at the Milk River Indian Days.
 This annual event is held the fourth weekend of July.
+Below top right: Mission Canyon near Hays.
+Bottom right: Rodeo at Milk River Indian Days.
+Below left: Powwow dancer at Milk River Indian Days.

+Did you know...

-Nestled in the Bears Paw Mountains is the Mission Canyon, where a natural limestone bridge can be found, formed from hundreds of years of erosion and soaring 60 feet above the ground.
+Nestled in the Bears Paw Mountains is the Mission Canyon, can be found, formed from where a natural limestone bridge hundreds of years of erosion and soaring 60 feet above the ground.